wyim-pgl/DCBLAST/README.md

 makeblastdb -in your-protein-db.fas -dbtype prot ###for protein sequence
 ```

+## Acknowledgement
+The authors would like to thank DOE for providing support for this study and acknowledge the support of Research & Innovation and the Office of Information Technology at the University of Nevada, Reno for computing time on the Pronghorn High-Performance Computing Cluster.

 ## Citation
 Won Cheol Yim and John C. Cushman (2017) Divide and Conquer BLAST: using grid engines to accelerate BLAST and other sequence analysis tools.
 PeerJ 10.7717/peerj.3486 https://peerj.com/articles/3486/